 Regardless of your strategy, it will become critical to find the best approach to manage your content translations.
 As your strategy is developed, it would be wise to engage a translation service provider to help you make the best decision to fit your needs.
 In part 4 of our series, learn how you can build an effective localized web strategy.

 Interested in our comprehensive global website strategy?
-Download the Website Translation ebook here.
+Download our eBook to get started!

 Peter founded Argo Translation, originally based in Milwaukee, WI, in 1995.
 Prior to transferring his love of all things international and his savvy business expertise into Chicago’s premier translation agency, he attended the University of Wisconsin-Milwaukee, where he graduated with a major in finance and human resource management.
 After graduation he went on to become an Italian translator and project manager for an international medical equipment manufacturer and major airline.